fbradley8/fbradley8.github.io/_posts/2016-6-7-raspi-tv-remote.markdown

 ##### 5. Test

-If all is working fine, you should now be able to successfully run the following (assuming you called the power button key_power):
+If all is working fine, you should now be able to successfully run the following (assuming you named your TV Element and the power button key_power):

 {% highlight bash %}
 $ irsend SEND_ONCE Element key_power